felixalacampagne/flactagger/README.md

 BTW: This is a text file, not a message digest, so why does it need to have the ".md" extension?
 Curse: GitHub lets me edit this file - and then it does't let me save the changes (aaaggghhh!!!!)

+Git mess again:
+local repo on dev machine
+pushes to
+remote repo on NAS
+pushes to
+gitbub

+Changes are made on dev machine and saved in the local repo.
+Local repo is backed up to the intermediate NAS repo when network is available.
+When something is working it is published from NAS repo to Github.

+This should be trivial but every single time I try to do it git forks it up!
+The NAS repo was originally a bare repo, but none of the git tools I've tried work with a bare repo making the damn thing completely useless as a backup because there is no way to usefully visulaise what is in it.
+So I converted to a normal repo.
+Now each time I push something from the local repo to the NAS repo it claims that working NAS repo working copy has changes.
+When I tried using Github Desktop it constantly overwrites the changes in the NAS repo with the old files from the NAS repo working copy, instead of push the NAS repo to GitHub (this is probably as the labels given to things in GHD are completely incomprehensible).
+Anyway I kind of get the impression that before doing anything with the NAS repo I need to force the working copy to contain the updates made in the repo as this does not happen automatically (probably incredibly naive of me to expect git to do anything like this automatically, I suppose I'm too used to the luxury of using Clearcase where changes to unmodified files are visible immediately).
+I